 We will post the layout on our web site when it becomes available as well as including the layout in conference packages.
-Previous contact room layout can be found at this link: PC 2012 Floor Plan and photos
+See photos and previous layout of Contact Room – Click Here.

-How many booths are there in the Contact Room?
+How many tables are there in the Contact Room?